kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-After this section you can
+After this section, you can

 - Compare update strategies